Kilt Outfits

 • The kilt pin should only be attached to the top layer of the kilt

-Which tartan should I choose?
+Which tartan should I choose for my kilt?

 Traditionally you should wear your 'clan' or family tartan, if you're not sure which clan you belong to you can use our search to find out.
 There are many variations of clan tartans.
 If you don't have any clan connections, or perhaps you're not of direct Scottish decent you can choose from many generic or district tartans.